-With WordPress you are basically paying for hosting, which can be 5-12 euro a month.
-So the hosting of WordPress is much cheaper than Squarespace.
+With WordPress you are basically paying for hosting.
+So the hosting of WordPress tends to be cheaper than Squarespace.

-You’ll need to add stuff all the time if you want to be ranked good on Google if you are using social media and your website is your online hub, you are going to need to be getting in there.
-You are going to need to be getting in there anyway, if you really want to get the most from your website as a business tool.
+You’ll need to add stuff all the time if you want to be ranked well on Google if you are using social media and your website is your online hub, you are going to need to be getting in there regularly if you really want to get the most from your website as a business tool.

 So, in terms of ongoing, Squarespace is easier to maintain, but it’s more expensive.
-WordPress is more involved in terms of maintenance but it’s cheaper.
+WordPress is more involved in terms of maintenance but it tends to be cheaper.

 If you’re wondering which site building platform to use, consider your budget, your requirements and the future of the site as a business tool!

 #'Cos we are living in a material digital world and I am a digital girl. (*Humms, Madonna's Material Girl) I've been making websites since about 2009.
 Things have changed SO MUCH in that time.
 But do people still care about websites?
 I'd say… no!
 Here's why...
 We're...

 It's easy to fall into the trap of spending countless hours on social media, trying to get noticed and gain followers.
 But is it really worth it?
 Social media is designed to be addictive.
 We scroll and post and comment, all in the hopes of gaining more visibility and...